 Citizens of a State had the right to go before the courts of justice to seek redress for wrongs, sue, enforce contracts, etc., within any other State.
 These newly emancipated citizens by contrast, could claim no State citizenship in any State along with the privileges and immunities that go along with such citizenship while in another State.
 They could easily be treated as aliens and denied the right to hold property, sue, give evidence, make contracts, etc., when returning to the south after the war.

-Bingham remarked that if the rebel States would make no denial of right to emancipated citizens no [fourteenth] amendment would be needed.
-But they will make denial.52
+Bingham remarked that if "the rebel States would make no denial of right to emancipated citizens no [fourteenth] amendment would be needed.
+But they will make denial."52

 Governor Oliver P. Morton of Indiana said of the amendments first section at the time the amendment was before the States: